Code-Institute-Submissions/fitipedia/README.md

             app.run(host=os.environ.get("IP"),
             port=os.environ.get("PORT"), debug=False)
         ```
     * The Terminal should read "running on http://127.0.0.1:5000".
-Paste this URL into the browser to acccess the app.
+Copy and paste this URL into the browser to acccess the app.

 [Back to TOC](#table-of-contents)